 With just one day in Krakow, the former royal capital of Poland, you’ll quickly see why it’s so magical for culture lovers.
-Krakow’s architecture and museums will inspire you, its food will fill you, and most of all, its people and their unrelenting hospitality will warm you.
+Krakow’s architecture and museums will inspire you, its food will fill you, and, most of all, the hospitality of its people will warm you.

 Rynek Główny (Main Market Square)

-Nearly every traveller’s first day in Kraków starts here: Rynek Główny (Main Market Square), the heart of Old Town Kraków.
+Nearly every traveller’s first day in Kraków starts in Rynek Główny (Main Market Square), the heart of Old Town Kraków.
 However you choose to arrange your schedule, you’ll end up back at Rynek Główny—whether by design or inadvertently.

-Start the day off acquiring your morning coffee buzz at one of the many cafés overlooking this massive square.
-For people watching, this is Kraków’s switchboard; take your time and enjoy watching Kraków’s early morning crew dodge pigeons as they wander across the square.
+Start the day off grabbing your morning coffee buzz at one of the many cafés overlooking this massive square.
+For people watching, this is Kraków’s switchboard.
+Take your time and enjoy watching Kraków’s early morning crew dodge pigeons as they wander across the square.

 See that massive hall on Rynek Głowny?
 That’s Sukiennice (Cloth Hall), a marketplace that’s been rockin’ out mad bargains since the 15th century.
 Test out your haggling skills (yes, you can still do that outside of the Middle East!) to snag some cool Polish souvenirs for your loved ones back home.

-Above the “Grand Bazaar” invoking vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
+Above the “Grand Bazaar” vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
 While it might not rival the Louvre, if you have a passing interest in art—or Polish history—you might enjoy a quick browse for minimal 2zł ($0.64) fee.